About EnviroVote Canada

 We have tried to make EnviroVote.ca a straightforward, unbiased, and factual resource to help provide this information.
 If you see an error or an environmental issue that needs updating, please email us at email@example.com.

 How important environmental issues are is up to every individual voter.
 We won’t tell you how to vote.
 Resources already exist where political stances on the economy and other issues can be easily compared.
 We have made this website to provide information to fill the gap on the environment.

-In making this website, we limited the Parties included to federal Parties with at least one seat in the Parliament already, and candidates across the country.
+In making this website, we included federal Parties with at least one seat in Parliament and that run candidates across the country.

 What are the sources?

 The EnviroVote Canada questions were selected to address the two largest environmental issues: climate change and biodiversity loss.
 Specifically, the list of questions was compiled based on the authors’ expertise as scientists and from questions posed by a group of Canadian environmental NGOs.

 For the accountability page, we used the platform and promises made by the Liberal government.

 For the election platforms page, the platforms of the political parties were the sources used by EnviroVote Canada to determine the environmental policies of each party.
 The only additional source beyond political platforms was the work of Mark Jaccard, a member of the UN’s Intergovernmental Panel on Climate Change and professor at Simon Fraser University.